 This is about the glass that's half full or half empty.
 It is simple, really, interviewers are looking for people who will do their work without constant complaining.
 They see people that complain as disruptive and unproductive.

 Always end the response to a question with a positive answer.

 Some questions require an answer that shows failure, weakness, or mistakes.
-For example: You might be asked to tell the interviews "What's was your biggest mistake?" or "Tell us about one of your weaknesses?"
+For example: You might be asked to tell the interviewers, "What's was your biggest mistake?" or "Tell us about one of your weaknesses?"
 If you can, think of something that they could associate with.
 My response might be, "I should have listened to my parents and teachers better."
-Don't stop there add a positive that you've gained, like, "Now when someone tells me something, I evaluate carefully and then act on it."
-If appropriate answer, "I don't get a college degree, but I may go back to school in the future".
+Don't stop there add a positive that you've gained, like, "Now when someone tells me something, I evaluate it carefully and then act on it."
+If appropriate answer, "I didn't get a college degree, but I may go back to school in the future".
 The point is "What did you learn from it and/or what are you doing about it?"
 You can also use a positive to be negative.
-"Sometimes I try to hard to make a job perfect, when the best and most economic meets required standards.
+"Sometimes I try too hard to do a job perfect, when meeting standards is best.
 They may or may not ask what you learned or what are you plans to correct.
-You need to understand that if it is a fault, it will probably interfere with you work or ability to get along.
+You need to understand that if it is a fault, it will probably interfere with your work performance or ability to get along.

 Personnel Matters: Remember!
 In dealing with personnel matters the first step would be to follow organizational policies.
 Followed by, a careful review of the individuals performance, length of service and other such things should also be considered.
 Never be hasty in responding to personnel matters, take a few extra seconds to respond.

 In this area you want to project a caring and fair image.
 And that you can be strong when you need to be.
 You need to understand progressive discipline.

 It is easy to blame previous bosses or coworkers for thing that went wrong or problems you had.
 What the interview hears, is that you are difficult to work with or you will be hard to manage.

 Never assume the interviewer knows or doesn't know what you're talking about.